esdrasdemorais/DroneAndroidBridgeApp/README.md

 ## License

-Android-Bridge-App is available under the MIT license.
+DroneAndroidBridgeApp is available under the MIT license.
 Please see the LICENSE file for more info.

 ## Join Us

-DJI is looking for all kinds of Software Engineers to continue building the Future of Possible.
-Available positions in Shenzhen, China and around the world.
-If you are interested, please send your resume to <software-sz@dji.com>.
-For more details, and list of all our global offices, please check <https://we.dji.com/jobs_en.html>.
+I am looking for newf oportunities of Software Engineers to continue building the Future of Possible.
+Available positions around the world.
+If you are interested, please send your oportunity to <esdrasdemorais@gmail.com>.
+For more details, and list of all our global informations, please check <http://esdrasmorais.com>.

-DJI 招软件工程师啦，based在深圳，如果你想和我们一起把DJI产品做得更好，请发送简历到 <software-sz@dji.com>.  详情请浏览 <https://we.dji.com/zh-CN/recruitment>.